recruit-communications/pyqubo/README.rst

 We welcome contributions to this project.
 See `CONTRIBUTING <./CONTRIBUTING.rst>`_.

-We thank the major contributors, @tail-island, @29rou.
+We thank all contributors, especially @tail-island and @29rou.